Bayesian Variable Selection for Skewed Heteroscedastic Response: Abstract

 \section{Abstract}

-In this article, we propose new Bayesian methods for selecting and estimating a sparse coefficient vector for skewed heteroscedastic response.
-Our novel Bayesian procedures effectively estimate the median and other quantile functions, accommodate non-local prior for regression effects without compromising ease of implementation via sampling based tools, and asymptotically select the true set of predictors even when the number of covariates increases in the same order of the sample size.
+In this article, we propose new Bayesian methods with proper theoretical justification for selecting and estimating a sparse regression coefficient vector for skewed heteroscedastic response.
+Our novel Bayesian procedures effectively estimate the median and other quantile functions, accommodate non-local prior for regression effects without compromising ease of implementation via sampling based tools.
+First time for skewed and heteroscedastic response, this Bayesian method asymptotically selects the true set of predictors even when the number of covariates increases in the same order of the sample size.
 We also extend our method to deal with some observations with very large errors.
 Via simulation studies and a re-analysis of a medical cost study with large number of potential predictors, we illustrate the ease of implementation and other practical advantages of our approach compared to existing methods for such studies.

 {\it Keywords:} Bayesian consistency; median regression; sparsity